 1. Development of globally competitive researchers

-In order to cultivate the basic educational competencies that young researchers will need as university faculty members and help them develop their career paths, we will provide training opportunities using the faculty development (FD) program for new faculty members implemented by the Institute for the Teaching and Learning at Ritsumeikan University.
+In order to cultivate the basic educational competencies that early-career researchers will need as university faculty members and help them develop their career paths, we will provide training opportunities using the faculty development (FD) program for new faculty members implemented by the Institute for Teaching and Learning at Ritsumeikan University.

-4. Development of female researchers
+4. Development policy for female researchers

-(NEW) Directly employed JSPS PD, etc. | (OLD) Fellowship-type PD, etc. | |
+| (NEW) Directly employed JSPS PD, etc. | (OLD) Fellowship-type PD, etc. | |

-Title | Research Specialist | |
+| Title | Research Specialist | |

-Position |
+| Position |

 |